The best laptops for battery life in 2026: our top picks

 Reasons to avoid

-It couldn't last quite as long in our battery tests as its 16-inch sibling, but the new 14-inch MacBook Pro M4 is still an all-star performer that lasted nearly 19 hours in our testing lab.
-It looks good doing it too thanks to the 14-inch mini-LED Liquid Retina XDR display, and in our lab tests, we saw that its display is even brighter than its predecessor.
+It couldn't last quite as long in our battery tests as its 16-inch sibling, but the new 14-inch MacBook Pro M5 is still an all-star performer that lasted 18 hours in our testing lab.
+It looks good doing it too, thanks to the 14-inch mini-LED Liquid Retina XDR display, and in our lab tests, we saw that its display is even brighter than its predecessor.

-Unlike its predecessor, this latest model now sports three Thunderbolt 4 ports instead of two.
+This latest model sports three Thunderbolt 4 ports.
 And as before, this laptop has MagSafe charging, an SD card slot, an HDMI port, and a headphone jack.

-During the Tom's Guide battery test, the MacBook Pro M4 lasted an epic 18 hours and 31 minutes while continually surfing the web at 150 nits of screen brightness.
-Its keyboard remains unchanged and its power button continues to integrate a Touch ID button for easy logins.
+During the Tom's Guide battery test, the MacBook Pro M4 lasted an epic 18 hours while continually surfing the web at 150 nits of screen brightness.
+Its keyboard remains unchanged, and its power button continues to integrate a Touch ID button for easy logins.

 Specifications